 Obesity is not benign.
-Adipose tissues' failure to continually expand then lead to pathological changes in the adipose tissue, which is characterised by macrophage invasion and/or increased release of pro-inflammatory adipokines and decreased release of anti-inflammatory adipokines such as adiponectin (Figure 3).
-Also, this failure to further expand and act as a 'metabolic sink' results in harmful ectopic fat deposition in lean tissues such as the heart, liver, pancreas and kidneys.
-These two phenomena contribute to a pro-inflammatory and insulin-resistant milieu, giving rise to metabolic complications such as type 2 diabetes mellitus (T2DM), non-alcoholic fatty liver disease (NAFLD) and cardiovascular disease (CVD).
-Additionally, the mechanical forces resulting from excessive adipose tissue can give rise to biomechanical consequences (such as Obstructive Sleep Apnoea (OSA) and low back pain) and obesity a condition has been associated with various psychosocial issues, impacting on mental health.
-All these adverse consequences affect the quality of life, increase health-care costs, and finally, increase mortality.
-Therefore, based on the current knowledge that the development of obesity results from abnormal physiology, with attending health consequences (complications, morbidities and mortality), obesity fulfils the criteria for a disease state and is now determined to be a disease, rather than just a lifestyle risk factor.
-Several associations and organisations, including the World Health Organisation (WHO), have now declared obesity as a disease (Box 1).
-This is an important first step to tackling the problem of obesity which has emerged as an epidemic that poses an unprecedented public health challenge.
+The failure of adipose tissues to continually expand lead to pathological changes in the adipose tissue, which is characterised by macrophage invasion and/or increased release of pro-inflammatory adipokines and decreased release of anti-inflammatory adipokines such as adiponectin (refer to Figure 3).23 In addition, this failure to further expand and act as a "metabolic sink" results in harmful ectopic fat deposition in lean tissues such as the heart, liver, pancreas, and kidneys.23 These two phenomena contribute to a pro-inflammatory and insulin-resistant milieu, giving rise to metabolic complications such as type 2 diabetes mellitus (T2DM), non-alcoholic fatty liver disease (NAFLD), and cardiovascular disease (CVD).^{23,24} Additionally, the mechanical forces resulting from excessive adipose tissue can give rise to biomechanical consequences (such as Obstructive Sleep Apnoea (OSA) and low back pain), and obesity as a condition has been associated with various psychosocial issues, impacting on mental health.25

+All these adverse consequences affect the quality of life, increase healthcare costs, and increase mortality.26 Therefore, based on the current knowledge that the development of obesity results from abnormal physiology, with attending health consequences (complications, morbidities, and mortality), obesity fulfils the criteria for a disease state and is now determined to be a disease27 rather than just a lifestyle risk factor.
+Several associations and organisations, including the World Health Organisation (WHO), have now declared obesity as a disease (refer to Figure 4).
+This is an important first step to tackling the problem of obesity, which has emerged as an epidemic that poses an unprecedented public health challenge.27